OpenGov-OpenData/CKAN-DataStore-Writer-for-FME-Software/README.md

 To add a new writer to the FME Workbench click on the Writers menu located at the top and click Add Writer.
 (As an alternative the shortcut Ctrl+Alt+W can be used)

-In the window labled "Add Writer" go to the Format field and select "CKAN Writer" from the dropdown menu.
+In the window labled "Add Writer" go to the Format field and select "CKAN DataStore Writer" from the dropdown menu.
 Next click on the Parameters button to enter the following:

 **Domain:** Url of the CKAN data portal (eg: http://demo.ckan.org)